Updated on 02/07/17

 But while gold has been the traditional go-to for investors looking to store wealth in a hard asset, the rise in industrial demand for silver has many seeing its investment potential in a new light.

 Today, about 56% of silver is used for things like electronics, solar panels, medical equipment, and other industrial applications—and demand shows no sign of slowing.
-This, coupled with silver’s accessible entry price, is prompting many investors to buy silver bullion.
+This, coupled with silver’s accessible entry price, is prompting many investors to buy silver bullion such as sovereign silver coins or silver bars.

 Silver may never be valued as highly as gold, but it does deliver some benefits that gold simply can’t.